Nightwish2710/APCS-thesis-template/README.md

 * **Some useful tips when writing tables:**

-  1. ``thead`` command: this command is very useful if you want to write multiple lines in a table cell or you want a cell to have different alignment.
+  1. ``thead`` command (you need to include package ``makecell``): this command is very useful if you want to write multiple lines in a table cell or you want a cell to have different alignment.
 For example:

      ```latex
      \begin{table}[!h]